Magento migration from 1.x to 2.x is undoubtedly the most discussed and action oriented topic of the year in the eCommerce segment.

 As with data migration, Magento offers a Code Migration Toolkit that will help you migrate your customization.
 Magento 1.x and Magento 2 are very different in their structure so this toolkit will prove very useful.

 You may check out the GitHub repository of Magento Code Migration Toolkit for more information.
+You can also look for custom Magento development service if you don’t want to carry out the tasks by yourself.

 Now that you’re clear with the four components of migration, it’s time to lay out your plan for the migration.

 Typically, you’ll want to start with capacity planning.
-If your store is large-sized and has a huge number of customizations, there will be a number of failures (and frustrations!) as you try to migrate Magento.
+If your store is large-sized and has a huge number of customizations, there will be a number of repeated attempts as you try to migrate to Magento.
 The official migration tool works mainly with default installations, so if you keep running into trouble very often, we recommend you post your experience on the official Magento forum.
 Since a lot of people would have already encountered a wide range of issues, there’s a good chance someone has also experienced the kind of problems you are facing.
 You can share and learn from each other.

 By now, you’ll be ready to move all the incremental data to the new site.
 That would include data updates (product reviews or changes in customer profiles, revised orders, fresh orders etc) and changes.
 Once this is in place, you are all set to test the new site.
 Note any issues you face and go back to the drawing board.
 The testing stage is where you must be willing to apply the implement-learn-repeat cycle, so be a little patient.